 You probably have everything you need for short rides, but 100 miles is very different from 30.

 - What will you eat?
 It’s always better to be over-prepared.
 If you know you’ll be out for four hours and need 150-300 calories per hour, pack enough for five hours, and don’t count on that coffee shop or gas station being open.
 When in doubt, eat, even if you don't feel hungry.
 Staying ahead of nutrition and hydration is key to a successful long ride.
+Check out Our Favorite Cycling Nutrition Products.

-- If you’ve been wearing the same biking shorts or bibs for a few years, now is the time to get something new.
+- If you’ve been wearing the same biking shorts or bibs for a few years, now is a great time to get something new.
 A fresh chamois will be more supportive, better-fitting, and less prone to chafing on long days.
 But don’t save brand-new kit for the day of your big ride.
 Test it out beforehand to confirm you'll be comfortable.

 The key to finishing a century: Have fun!